reddyjai30/KAIBURR-Task2_Kubernetes_JaiPrakash/README.md

 ## Setting Up the Project

 ### Step 1: Create Dockerfiles
-   Create a Dockerfile in the root of your Java project
+   Create a Dockerfile in the root of your Java project in [Task 1](https://github.com/reddyjai30/KAIBURR-Task1_JavaRESTAPI_JaiPrakash)
    ```bash
 #Docker-Jai
 # Use an official Java and Maven runtime as a parent image